lockre35/Volume-Rendering/README.md

 The application can be found here (http://softwarego.no-ip.biz/FinalProject/Volumetic%20Rendering/MarchingCubesAlgorithm.html).
 Additional .raw 3D files can be downloaded here (http://www.volvis.org/).
 To use the application, users need to select an object to render, update rendering settings, and render the file.
+The w,a,s,d keys can be used to move around the rendered scene.
+J,K,L,I can be used to rotate the object.

 #####Select Object to Render
 * Press the Select Object button